Newry: Notable buildings

 Saint Patrick's Church was built in 1578 on the instructions of Nicholas Bagenal, who was granted the monastery lands by Edward VI, and is considered to be the first Protestant church in Ireland.

 The Cathedral of SS Patrick and Colman on Hill Street was built in 1829 at a cost of £8,000.
 The structure, which consists of local granite, was designed and built by Thomas Duff, arguably Newry's greatest architect to date.

+Incidentally, Thomas Duff also was the architect for the Cathedral in Dundalk, a town just over the border in County Louth, and it is said that he mixed up the plans for both cathedrals and sent Dundalk Cathedral to the builders in Newry, and Newry Cathedral to the builders in Dundalk.

 Newry Town Hall is notable for being built over the River Clanrye which is the historic boundary between the counties of Armagh and Down.

 The Craigmore Viaduct lies just north of the city on the Northern Ireland Railways Belfast-Dublin mainline.
 The bridge was designed by Sir John MacNeill with construction beginning in 1849.
 The bridge was formally opened in 1852.
 The viaduct consists of eighteen arches the highest being 126 feet, the highest viaduct in Ireland.
 It is around 1/4 mi long and was constructed from local granite.
-The Enterprise Train link from Belfast to Dublin crosses the bridge.
+The Enterprise train link from Belfast to Dublin crosses the bridge.

-Daisy Hill Hospital, which has its origins in the Newry Union Workhouse and Infirmary of 1841, was rebuilt in 1902.
+The Newry Reporter every week highlights a historic building in Newry and the surrounding area, giving a brief outline of its history.